blinklabs-io/docs/src/content/docs/guides/txsubmit/002-quick-start.md

 ## Step 3 - Open Firewall to your Selected Port

 Make sure your firewall is open on the port you selected.
-For this example we used port 8090.
+For this example, we used port 8090.
 To open the port on 8090 we run the following command:

 `
 sudo ufw allow 8090/tcp